steedos/steedos-platform/README.md

 Steedos DX is licenced per developer.
 We provide Steedos DX free license for open source projects and educational institutions.

+## Requirements

+- [MongoDB](https://www.mongodb.com/try/download/) version >= 4.2.
+MongoDB is a general purpose, document-based, distributed database built for modern application developers.
+- [Node.js](https://nodejs.org/en/download/) version >= 10.15.1 or above (which can be checked by running `node -v`).
+You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed.
+- [Yarn](https://yarnpkg.com/en/) version >= 1.5 (which can be checked by running `yarn version`).
+Yarn is a performant package manager for JavaScript and replaces the `npm` client.
+It is not strictly necessary but highly encouraged.

 ## Installation and Deployment

 This project is the kernel source code of Steedos Platform.
 We will compile and release it as [NPM package](https://www.npmjs.com/package/steedos-server) regularly.